 6. The rule of thirds

 Imagine a tic tac toe grid or noughts and crosses lines running across your image dividing it into thirds horizontally and vertically.
 Where the lines cross or intersect are the best placement points for your subjects or objects.
-Never place the horizon of a landscape image in the centre of your image.
+Never place the horizon of a landscape image in the center of your image.
 Always place it on a horizontal two thirds line.
-Subjects like lighthouses would be placed along one of the vertical two thirds lines.
+Subjects like lighthouses can be placed along one of the vertical two thirds lines.

 7. Look for frames